Southern white rhinoceros

-The southern white rhinoceros is the second largest land mammal, smaller only than the elephant.
-It has a barrel-shaped body that is sparsely covered in hair.
-It has tufts of hair within its ears and on the end of its tail.
-Contrary to its name, the white rhino is actually light gray.
-Its name is thought to originate from the Dutch word “weit,” meaning wide, referring to its wide square muzzle which is used for grazing on grasses.
+Southern white rhinoceroses are the second largest land mammals, smaller only than elephants.
+They have barrel-shaped bodies that are sparsely covered in hair.
+They have tufts of hair within their ears and on the ends of their tails.
+Contrary to their name, white rhinos are actually light gray.
+Their name is thought to originate from the Dutch word “weit,” meaning wide, referring to their wide square muzzles which are used for grazing on grasses.

 A rhino's horn is made of keratin fibers (found in hair and nails) instead of bone, and grows from the rhino's skin.